anordal/shellharden/how_to_do_things_safely_in_bash.md

 How to end a bash script
 ------------------------

+Goal: The script's exit status should convey its overall success or failure.

-The script's exit status is that of the last command executed.
-Make sure that's representative of actual success or failure.
+Reality: The script's exit status is that of the last command executed.

-The worst thing you could do would be to leave this up to an unrelated condition in the form of an AND list at the end: If the condition is false, the last command executed is the condition itself.

-If you are using errexit, you aren't using AND-list-conditions anywhere in the first place.
-If not using errexit, consider doing error handling even for the last command, so its exit status is not masked if more code is appended to the script.

-Bad:

-    condition && extra_stuff

-Good (errexit edition):

-    if condition; then
-        extra_stuff
-    fi

-Good (error handling edition):

-    if condition; then
-        extra_stuff || exit
-    fi
+There is a wrong way to end a bash script:
+Letting a command used as a condition be the last command executed, so that the script "fails" iff the last condition is false.
+While that might happen to be correct for a script, it is a way to encode the exit status that looks accidental and is easily broken by adding or removing code to the end.

+The rightness criterion here is that the last statement follows the "Errexit basics" below.
+When in doubt, end the script with an explicit exit status:

     exit 0

 How to use errexit